tech-at-arl/Digital-Scholarship-Institute/January 2018/Archives and Exhibitions/exercise-2.md

 ## Instructions

-1. Workshop facilitators will pass out sample items printed on handouts.
+1. Choose 3-5 items from the [image folder](https://drive.google.com/drive/u/0/folders/1HhftCNK4rGuXw0e7NU9j1-ajbqx-cfGR).

-2. Working individually, describe 1–2 items by filling out metadata fields (e.g. title, subject) printed on the handout.
-Reference the [spreadsheet of sample collection items](https://docs.google.com/spreadsheets/d/1UPg8tbS3cpTgDvEJ6lGOPQawPZnXMW0YEYgtJYfY850/edit?usp=sharing) in order to locate a clickable URL for each image, from which you can glean clues for the description of your item.
+2. Working individually, describe 3-5 items by filling out metadata fields.
+Reference the [metadata sheet](https://drive.google.com/drive/u/0/folders/1vKCsJMp1kT0PYMYB4TjhBEZcwS0NkA47) in order to identify the object.
+Choose at least one item from a different collection.

+3. Add these [New Items](https://jaguillette.github.io/omekaSugar/tutorial/items/2016/09/02/add-an-item.html) to your Omeka.net site.

+As you work independently, let us know how you're doing by flagging your laptop using the sticky notes provided:

+- :cool: **Green**.
+It's going great!
+- :question: **Pink**.
+We're stumped.
+- :100: **Blue**.
+I'm finished!

+If you get stuck, first ask a fellow workshop participant how they worked through the roadblock you're encountering.
+Still stumped?
+Flag your laptop with the pink sticky.
+Help is on its way!

 ## What do these metadata fields mean?!